Selling a House ‘As Is’ in Rhode Island

 Unless you explicitly mention that your house is being sold “as is,” buyers will have no idea of your intentions with the listing.
 Other common descriptors mentioned in as-is listings in Rhode Island include “priced to sell”, “fixer-upper”, “handyman special’, or a “call for investors.”

-To balance the focus on as-is condition, work with your agent to craft a property description that highlights the best features of the home,
+To balance the focus on as-is condition, work with your agent to craft a property description that highlights the best features of the home.

-Understand buyers may still try to negotiate
+Understand that buyers may still try to negotiate

 Listing “as is” provides no guarantee that buyers won’t try to negotiate savings on their purchase, even on an asking price you felt was already reduced to reflect the home’s condition.
 One of the best defenses you can have is an agent who takes a hard stance to prevent a deal from going south for the seller.

-Be aware of minimum property standards for certain loans
+Be aware of the minimum property standards for certain loans

 When you place your home on the market, it’s hard to predict if your top offer will come from a cash buyer or a buyer pre-qualified for a home loan.

-Before properties can be financed, their value and condition is typically examined by a state-licensed, independent appraiser contracted by the buyer’s mortgage company.
+Before properties can be financed, their value and condition are typically examined by a state-licensed, independent appraiser contracted by the buyer’s mortgage company.

 If you’re unsure whether your home will meet appraisal requirements, you can start by taking a look at the FHA minimum property standards.
 If your house complies with FHA, then it complies with most other lenders’ requirements.